DataCraftsmanAU/DataCraftsmanAU/README.md

 🔭 I’m currently working on a Data Analytics Framework, a website and some crpytograpy for uni.

 🌱 I’m currently learning Software Engineering at University.

+💬 Ask me about how Data Crafstman can help with your business data solutions.

+📫 How to reach me: michael.jennings@datacraftsman.com.au